clerk/remix-bossa-nova-stack/README.md

 To make authenticated calls to a Supabase database, you'll need to use one of Clerk's handy [JWT Templates](https://clerk.dev/docs/how-to/jwt-templates).
 Check out our [detailed instructions about setting up Clerk and Supabase](https://clerk.dev/docs/integration/supabase).

+> ❗️ This project is configured to use a JWT template named `supabase`, so use the same value when creating your JWT template on the [Clerk Dashboard](https://dashboard.clerk.dev/last-active?path=jwt-templates).
+Alternatively, you can change this value in `/app/utils/db.server.ts`.

 Also, you'll need to create a table called `songs` with the following columns in your Supabase database:

 | Column name | Column type |